engeir/hack-md-notes/volcano-papers.md

 ### 2016 — Gregory et al.: Small global-mean cooling due to volcanic radiative forcing

 > DOI: [10.1007/s00382-016-3055-1](https://doi.org/10.1007/s00382-016-3055-1)
+>
+> Answer: what is the main goal, why do they not include annual mean temperature against
+> forcing?
+They look for different reasons why the cooling is smaller than expected.
+So,
+> maybe it would be a bit counter-intuitive to look at total temperature against
+> forcing?
+No wait, they actually do.
+Fig. 6.
+They get from volcanoes $F=-2.7\pm0.1\\,
+> \mathrm{W/m^2}$, while the abrupt 4xCO2 give $F=7.7\\,\mathrm{W/m^2}$.

 - Relation between aerosol optical depth and radiative forcing (in
   $\text{W}\text{m}^{-2}$) show a linear trend (fig. 4)